MoAD and the Courtyard Cafe are open. There may be building works during your visit. Learn more

 Should the Australian government be responsible for making laws regarding Indigenous Australians?

 Until 1967, responsibility for Aboriginal and Torres Strait Islander affairs had fallen to the states.
 After a long campaign led by Aboriginal and Torres Strait Islander activists, Australians were asked to vote on a proposed change to the Constitution: removing the words that prohibited the federal government from making laws concerning Indigenous people.
-The referendum also proposed changing the parts of the constitution that stopped Indigenous people being counted when calculating things like how many Members of Parliament each state had, or payments to the states based on population.
+The referendum also proposed changing the parts of the constitution that stopped Indigenous people being counted when calculating things like how many members of parliament each state had, or payments to the states based on population.

 Since the colonisation of Australia in 1788, colonial and state governments had been responsible for Indigenous affairs, leaving them with the power to create discriminatory laws that dispossessed and oppressed communities.
 Being left out of the census also meant Indigenous people weren’t counted when drawing boundaries for parliamentary seats, leaving them further disenfranchised.